ansible-ThoTeam/nexus3-oss/README.md

     * overwrite the last blobstore copy in the current daily backup dir
     * multiply the instances of nexus db backup files in the daily backup dir which might later confuse the restore script.
+* There is no rotation for backups.
+All of them will be kept unless you implement a rotation/cleanup by yourself.
+This might be added as an enhancement in a future release
 * Blobstore copies are made directly from nexus by the script scheduled task.
 This has only been tested on rather small blobstores (less than 50Go) and should be used with caution and tested carefully on larger installations before moving to production.
-In any case, you are free to implement your own backup scenario.
+In any case, you are free to implement your own backup scenario outside of this role.

 ## Dependencies